twoutrigger/Data-Science-Projects/Notes/Docker Commands/docker_commands.md

 - docker push <user name/repo name:tage name>
     - To push the local image to Docker Hub
     - Example: docker push twoutrigger/testimagerepo:hubtest

+- docker pull <container name>
+    - To pull a container from Docker Hub to the local machine

+- docker start <container name>
+    - To start an exited container on the local machine

+- docker stop <container name>
+    - To stop a running container on the local machine